andrewabest/andrewbestdotcom/content/posts/good-technical-strategy.md

 >
 > Much of this technical debt exists due to incomplete migrations.
 Migrations are large-scale pieces of work that trade investment now for productivity later.
 The biggest improvements to product velocity will come from finishing these migrations.

-The guiding policy here is completing incomplete migrations.
+The guiding policy here is for completing incomplete migrations.
 The policy describes how it aligns with the identified problem (incomplete migrations are impacting lead time), and how following it will have a positive, large impact on the problem (completing migrations will significantly reduce lead time due to reduced engineering effort and increased engineering quality).

 The policy level is a great place to sounding board your intentions.
 If you do not have confidence that investing in actions under this policy would have a strong impact on your big problem, it is probably a good sign you need to further analyze your problem to understand how you can best impact it.

-Quite often your policies will sound obvious.
-Deceptively obvious.
+Quite often your policies will sound obvious. _Deceptively obvious_.
 This is not a bad thing.
-For many big problems, you already likely know what the right courses of action are.
+Firstly, it is a sign you have achieved clarity of your problem.
+For the solution to seem obvious, the problem must be well understood.
+Secondly, for many big problems, you already likely know what the right courses of action are.
 You've thought about them at length.
 You've been impacted by them for a long time.
 A technical strategy does not need to be a revolution - just an evolution.

 ## Execution

-You've built clarity on a Big Problem, and helped Focus in on how you're intending to solve the problem - now is the time for Execution - what specific actions will we take to move the needle on our problem?
+You've built clarity on a _Big Problem_, and helped _Focus_ in on how the problem should be solved - now is the time for _Execution_ - what specific **actions** will we take to move the needle on our problem?
 How are we going to execute?

 Execution means work.
 Doing the needful.
 Making it so.
 Taking action.

 Without execution, we have no impact.
-We will discuss this further in the Bad Strategy section below.
+We will discuss this further in the _Bad Strategy_ section below.

 Sometimes the work that needs to be done will not neatly align with your current organizational structure.
 In fact, it probably wont.
 You also probably won't have "spare budget" laying around to fund the work either.